PADL/libbrowserid/gss-browserid.md

 target (acceptor).
 If none is found, the normal authentication flow is performed.

-2. The initiator generates an authenticator containing: an expiry time a few minutes from the current time, a random nonce, the ticket identifier, and the target name (audience) and channel bindings requested by the application.
+2. The initiator generates an authenticator containing: the current time, a random nonce, the ticket identifier, and the target name (audience) and channel bindings requested by the application.

 3. The initiator signs the authenticator using its copy of the ARK, using the appropriate hash algorithm associated with the original context (only HS256 is